 |Total Fat 1g||1%|

 |Saturated Fat 0g||1%|

 |Dietary Fiber 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Marinara sauce is a great basic red sauce to have on hand.
-You can use it with any pasta shape, layered in lasagna, as part of your chicken parmesan, spooned over slices of polenta and even as the sauce on pizza.
-And although marinara sauce is readily available in jars in the grocery store, it is so simple to make you will never go back to store-bought.
+You can use it with any pasta shape, layered in lasagna, as part of your chicken parmesan, spooned over slices of polenta, and even as the sauce on pizza.
+And although marinara sauce is readily available in jars in the grocery store, it is so simple to make you'll never go back to store-bought.
 Homemade is also lower in sodium and free of preservatives, making it a healthier choice.

 Feel free to double the recipe and freeze portions for later use.
 Just let the sauce cool before pouring into small containers and placing in the freezer.
 Thaw in the microwave or in a pan on the stove before using.

 This delicious and fresh-tasting marinara sauce benefits from the addition of fresh herbs as well as balsamic vinegar, which imparts a rich tanginess and a pleasant but unexpected flavor.

 - 1 28-oz can no-salt-added chopped tomatoes (undrained)